Random (comics): Joining X-Factor

-After X-Factor encountered the religious fanatic Haven, Random visits X-Factor members Wolfsbane and Strong Guy, confessing to them that the government agents who had previously hired him are now after his life as well.
+After X-Factor encounters the religious fanatic Haven, Random visits X-Factor members Wolfsbane and Strong Guy, confessing to them that the government agents who had previously hired him are now after his life as well.
 In exchange for protection, he agrees to tell X-Factor who hired him to kill Polaris.
 The team sets out to find Haven, and Forge hires Random's services against Haven for $15,000 and a new car, so he tags along.
-When they locate Haven, she transports Random and the rest of X-Factor to a pocket dimension where she shows them how much they really need her.
-In this world, Random begins to revert to his protoplasmic state, causing Haven to point out that she knows the truth behind his bloodthirsty façade.
-When she returns the team to the real world, Random is completely gelatinous but quickly pulls himself together and refuses to talk to the team about it.
+When they locate Haven, she transports Random and the rest of X-Factor to a pocket dimension, where she shows them how much they need her.
+In this world, Random begins to revert to his protoplasmic state.
+When Haven returns the team to the real world, Random is completely gelatinous, but quickly pulls himself together and refuses to talk to the team about it.
 Following Haven's defeat, Forge pays Random and offers him a permanent job on the team, which he declines.
-Shortly thereafter, Random, Forge, and Polaris track down Colonel Malone, the man who hired Random to kill Polaris.
-The trio find him, but he commits suicide before they can question him.
-However, Malone's assistant informs them that the government never planned on killing Polaris—they only wanted to test her limits as part of their plan to use her as a failsafe against Magneto.
-If Random had defeated her, she would have been brought in and brainwashed to become the government's weapon.

 The Brotherhood

-Random returns after Havok re-forms the Brotherhood of Mutants with Dark Beast, Fatale, and Aurora, among others.
+Random returns after Havok re-forms the Brotherhood of Mutants.
 He and Havok clash until Havok reveals to him the true nature of his mission: He is attempting to undermine the Brotherhood from within.
-The duo then help liberate the subjects of some of McCoy's inhumane experiments.
+The duo then help liberate the subjects of Dark Beast's experiments.

-Random is next hired by Exodus (along with Feral, Pyro, Avalanche, the Fenris twins, and Omega Red) to assist the Acolytes.
-Exodus promises to help his new operatives find a cure for the Legacy Virus if they capture the Knights of Wundagore, but when they fail, Exodus leaves them stranded in the Savage Land.
+Random is next hired by Exodus to assist the Acolytes.
+Exodus promises to help his new operatives find a cure for the Legacy Virus if they capture the Knights of Wundagore.
+When they fail, Exodus leaves them stranded in the Savage Land.

-Random resurfaces on Genosha during Magneto's rule and is quickly dispatched when the ad hoc Genoshan Assault X-Men squad attacks the island to rescue Professor X.

 Weapon X

 Random and Diamond Lil trying to revolt from Weapon X.

-Random is later captured by the refurbished Weapon X Program in their attempt to exterminate mutants.
+Random is captured by the refurbished Weapon X program in their attempt to exterminate mutants.
 He is placed in Neverland, a mutant concentration camp, and attempts a coup with the help of Diamond Lil.
 However, the inmates do not realize that their powers are being negated by Leech, and they are both severely punished for their actions.